NC State Global Courtyard

 - Users are expected to keep noise (e.g. music, crowd, P.A system) down to a reasonable level, especially when classes are in session.
 Keep in mind that classes meet until 10 p.m.
 Monday -Thursday in Tompkins, Caldwell and Winston Halls and that there are classrooms located directly adjacent to the Global Courtyard.

 - Furniture not intended to be moved MUST not be moved.
-Table and chairs must be returned to their original locations.
-Please do not leave tables or chairs on the globe artwork, as this could damage the pavers.
+Tables and chairs must be returned to their original locations.

 - The user is responsible for seeing that the area is clean after the event.
 The area must be returned to its original condition and arrangement after the event.